Arashi20/EEG-Exploration/README.md

 # EEG Exploration + Probabilistic Modeling

+So with this little side project I would like to familiarize myself with common concepts of cognitive computing.
+Hence, I decided to explore an EEG dataset and train some bayesian models for it.

 ## Goal
 - A research-style exploration of open EEG data using Python (MNE).
 - Learn preprocessing (filtering, ICA), visualization (ERPs, PSD), feature extraction, and a baseline classifier.